blakewatson/htmlforpeople/src/04-a-website-with-style.md

 But there is also a learning curve to CSS.
 And while I totally encourage you to explore it, this book is _HTML_ for People—I want to keep the focus on HTML.
 But that's okay!
 We can still use CSS to make our website look nice without having to write all of it ourselves.

+{% aside 'Note' %}
-**Note:** If you’re interested in diving more into CSS, that’s great!
+If you’re interested in diving more into CSS, that’s great!
 I have [a bonus chapter](/css-basics) at the end of this book that introduces more CSS and links out to other resources.
+{% endaside %}

 ## CSS frameworks